-This will help you take stock of just how grounded your idea is currently.
+This will help you see how grounded your idea is currently.

 3. Reorder your chain of beliefs

-For an idea to be successful, it needs to simultaneously address three types of risks: customer risk, market risk, and technical risk.
+For an idea to succeed, it needs to simultaneously address three types of risks: customer, market, and technical.
 We can also show this as the intersection of IDEO’s three circles:

-Make sure the starting links in your chain cover all three risks and that they are ideally grounded in factual data.
+Ensure the starting links in your chain cover all three risks and are ideally grounded in factual data.
 If not, you know what to do next.
 Get some answers by running some learning experiments.

 The Universal Starting Point

 For most products, feasibility isn’t what’s riskiest but desirability, then viability.
-In other words, getting your customer’s attention is the first battle — more so today, than ever before.
+In other words, getting your customer’s attention is the first battle — more so today than ever.